KMI-KPZ/Semper-KI-Backend/CodeStyle.md

     ...
 ```

 It is recommended to place functions which are used inside the same file as helper functions at the top of the file.
-Then functions which use GET, followed by those who PATCH, PUT or POST and at the end those that DELETE.
+Then handlers which use GET, followed by those who PATCH, PUT or POST and at the end those that DELETE.
 If these are inside a class then this structure recursively aplies to member functions as well.

 ## Class structure